Peter Jackson Bio

 In 1998, rumors began to fly that Peter would be doing a live action adaption of J.R.R.
 Tolkien’s “Lord of the Rings” Peter even admitted he was a big fan of the book, but wouldn’t say if, in fact, the rumors were true.
 At the beginning of June 1998, reports out of New Zealand said that Peter Jackson was casting for an upcoming adaption of J.R.R.
 Tolkien’s “The Hobbit“.

 In late August, the news finally came.
 New Line Cinema put out a Press Release naming Peter Jackson as the directed of a triliogy of films based on the work of J.R.R.
 Tolkien.
-They have commited over $130 million in the budget to make all three films.
+They have committed over $130 million in the budget to make all three films.
 First up LORD OF THE RINGS.
 Filming will begin in May 1999 and the first film will be released around Christmas year 2000.
 The movies will be shot back-to-back and released at 4-month intervals.
 More information to come later.

 Biography reproduced (and enhanced by the Caretaker) with permission from the fine chaps at Peter Jackson’s official webpage THE BASTARDS HAVE LANDED

 - Lord of the Rings: The Return of the King, The (2003)[Director] [Writer]